Studying Hadronization by Machine Learning Techniques: Neural network design

-Unlike in the original NN models and in conventional CV applications, in our case the desired output is a set of physical quantities, observable in high-energy physics.
-Therefore, the activation function in the last layer of the models is the non-usual, sigmoid function.
+Unlike in the original NN models and in conventional CV applications, where the main task is usually the classification of the input images, in our case the desired output is a set of physical quantities, observable in high-energy physics.
+Therefore, the activation function in the last layer of the models is the sigmoid function.
 The binary crossentropy is chosen for the loss function, while the Adam algorithm takes care for the optimization~\cite{kingma2017adam}.
 The models are implemented in Python, using Keras v2.4.0 with Tensorflow v.2.4.1 backend~\cite{chollet2015keras,abadi2016tensorflow}.
-The training, evaluating and testing, was performed on a set of four Nvidia Tesla T4 graphics processing units of the Wigner Scientific Computational Laboratory.
+The training, evaluating and testing were performed on a set of four Nvidia Tesla T4 graphics processing units of the Wigner Scientific Computational Laboratory (WSCLAB).